wtakumah/starter-academic/content/authors/admin/_index.md

 I am a Ph.D.
 Candidate in Economics at {{< staticref "https://www.emory.edu/home/index.html" "newtab" >}}Emory University{{< /staticref >}}, USA.
 I also hold a BA in Economics from {{< staticref "https://en.uoa.gr/" "newtab" >}}National and Kapodistrian University of Athens{{< /staticref >}} (UOA), Greece.

-During my 10-year experience in this field, I have built a strong skillset in data analysis (data processing, cleansing & modeling) and programming which, nowadays, is a valuable component to profitable companies.
+During my 10-year experience in this field, I have built a strong skillset in data analysis (data processing, cleansing & modeling) and programming which is a valuable component to profitable companies.

 My work and academic experience have equipped me with both the theoretical and the technical tools to address a variety of economic problems for business decision making.
 I have worked with data in areas such as investments, banking, real estate, and healthcare.